Duolingo vs. Rosetta Stone: Which Works Better in 2023?

 Duolingo has received a lot of flak for not catering to advanced learners, but app creator Luis von Ahn promises only to get you to advanced beginner and early intermediate.
 As he once shared with Forbes, the app is simply meant to be fun “and not a complete waste of time.”

-Although Duolingo may not be suited for intermediate and advanced learners, it has the potential for complete beginners and false beginners to reach the intermediate level.
+For now, Duolingo is best for complete beginners and false beginners aiming to reach the intermediate level.
 Travelers can also take advantage of Duolingo, but I do think there are better apps out there specifically for travel and survival phrases.

 How Accessible Is Duolingo?

-Given that it’s a free app, Duolingo can be used by anyone regardless of budget, as long as you have access to an internet connection.
+Given that it’s a free app, Duolingo can be used by anyone regardless of budget, as long as you have a device and an internet connection.
 And if you choose to upgrade to Duolingo Plus, you can use the mobile app offline.

-Duolingo is both a web and mobile app, with a clean yet visually appealing design that’s simple to use, whether you’re tech-savvy or not.
+Duolingo is both a web and mobile app, with a clean yet visually appealing design that’s simple to use.

-Another point that makes Duolingo accessible to the masses is that you can learn through your native language.
+Another point that makes Duolingo accessible is that you can learn through your native language.
 This is great for non-native English speakers, as well as polyglots who want to double down by learning a new language with another language they’re pretty proficient in.
-This also makes it convenient for expats and immigrants who need a refresher on their mother tongue.

 With its price point, interface, beginner friendliness and different language options for instruction, Duolingo is very accessible.